 4. Does this change effect all divisions of Little League Baseball®?+

-A: No. Tee Ball, Minor Division, Major Division, Intermediate (50/70) Baseball, and the Junior Baseball divisions will use the USABat Standard.
-The Senior League Baseball Division will continue to be governed by the BBCOR bat standard.
+A: No. Tee Ball, Minor Division, Major Division, Intermediate (50/70) Baseball, and the Junior Baseball divisions in all regions and countries will use the USABat Standard.
+The Senior League Baseball Division in all regions and countries will continue to be governed by the BBCOR bat standard.

 5. Will there be a new USABat Standard for softball bats?+